pbc86/pbc86.github.io/_posts/2025-04-04-mathquantum-minimal-mistakes.md

   - Option 2: from MathQuantum's response to my comment on his video.
 I will test this later.
     - [How to render math equations on your Minimal Mistakes](https://www.cross-validated.com/How-to-render-math-on-Minimal-Mistakes/)
 - Favico:
+  - Favico should be square as svg file needs to be square.
   - Create and download favico images at <https://realfavicongenerator.net/> into `assets/images`
   - Copy code from the above into `_includes/head/custom.html`
   - Good reference [Adding a favicon to a Jekyll-based static website](https://peateasea.de/add-favicon-to-mm-jekyll-site/)